brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   - type: ps
     paragraph: There is one more function we have to edit.
-You might’ve noticed that when I missed the bullseye in the video above and pressed “Play Again”, the current level was still 2 and the range was still 150.
-We should add code so that when a user “loses”, the level will reset to 1 and the range will reset to 100.
+You might’ve noticed that when I missed the bullseye in the video above and pressed *`Play Again`*, the current level was still 2 and the range was still 150.
+We should add code so that when a user loses, the level will reset to 1 and the range will reset to 100.
   - type: cbs
     codeblock: